burkova16/Burkova.github.io/_posts/2020-02-28-test-markdown.md

 Overall, this pseudocode outlines the basic steps needed to add a MySQL database to the thermostat project for better data management and analysis.
 ~~~

+Here is an example of enchanced code in the .c file

 ```
 void *mainThread(void *arg0)
 {